DrakirL/DrakirL.github.io/p10/class/knight.md

 You choose a Knight Subclass and gain its Level 1 Features.

 ### Level 2: Prowess
-During combat, you have 2 Prowess Points to spend each round, in addition to your regular actions.
+During combat, you have 1 Prowess to use each round, in addition to your regular actions. <br>
+You can use your Prowess like you would use an Action, but it can only be used for equipping/unequipping shields or weapons, or using a shield or weapon you already have equipped for its intended purpose.
 (PHRASING?) <br>
-You can use them like you would use Actions, but they are more restricted in their usage.
-(PHRASING?) <br>
-+ You can use 1 Prowess Point to take the Move-action on your turn.
-+ You can use 1 Prowess Point to properly use a shield as a reaction.
-+ You can use 2 Prowess Points to take the Attack-action on your turn, provided you use a weapon properly.
-+ You can use 2 Prowess Points to take the Strike-reaction, provided you use a weapon properly.
-+ What else more?
-#### <br>

 ### Level 2: Bold Fortune
 If you would roll a natural 1 on a Martial Attack, you may reroll it and use the new roll instead.